Yash-Pratapwar/SumMeet/README.md

 ## About

-A Speech to Text Transcription and Text Summarization based, Minutes of Meeting Generating Tool
+A Speech to Text Transcription and Text Summarization based, Minutes of Meeting Generating Tool.

 ## Minimum Requirements

 You can find the requirements in requirements.txt file

-## Setting up the dev env
+## Setting up the development environment

 ### Installing Anaconda